 To contact GameCrate's editors or staff, please e-mail firstname.lastname@example.org.

 17560 Rowland Street, City of Industry, CA

-Nicholas Scibetta is GameCrate's senior editor.
+Nicholas Scibetta is GameCrate's managing editor.
 He enjoys first-person shooters and role-playing games with strong stories.
 His favorite modern game is Mass Effect 2, and his favorite old-school game is Shining Force 2.

 Quibian Salazar-Moreno is a GameCrate editor that's been covering the gaming industry for more than a decade focusing on the crazy world of consoles.

 Leo Parrill is obsessed with tech and the vidya games.
 Everything from N64 to VR and PC building get him out of bed in the morning; usually late because he spent all night emulating Gamecube games on his smart refrigerator.

 David Sanchez likes wearing a Tanooki Suit while eating $5 pizza.
 Follow him on Twitter @dr_davidsanchez.

 Angelo M. D'Argenio has been writing about games for 10 years now.
 He has been a pro gamer, a professor of game design, and a game-centric comedian.
 His favorite genres are RPGs and fighting games, and he has a particular love of obscure but innovative indie titles.
 His favorite old-school games are Chrono Trigger and Xenogears and his favorite modern game is Undertale.
 When not gaming, you can usually find him talking at gaming and anime conventions up and down the East coast.